VanFra/Bumblebee_Game_File/README.md

 The soundtrack was composed and played by M. Haberland.

 INSTALLATION
-To install the game you simply download the file and should be able to play it right away.
+To install the game you download the zip file "Game_Data.zip" unpack it on your computer and run the application "Bumblebee.exe"

 :copyright: M. Haberland und V. Franke